DeSyn's Decentralized Asset Management Journey - Contract

 As of August 30, 2023, we have a total of 23 contracts, which can be mainly divided into the following categories:

 The Factory contract is one of the core control contracts in the protocol.
 Blabs roles can use this contract to add token whitelists, set trusted modules, change oracles, Vault, and UserVault addresses, pause the protocol, and modify Pool bytecode.
-Users can use this contract to create new ETF pools and Blabs roles can also be modified.
+Users can use this contract to create new pools and Blabs roles can also be modified.

 The CRP Factory contract creates Configurable Rights Pools.
 The contract has a Blabs role, which is set to the creator’s address (EOA) at contract creation and cannot be modified.
 Blabs roles can perform sensitive operations such as modifying UserVault addresses and CRP bytecode.